MicrosoftDocs/memdocs/memdocs/intune/fundamentals/migrate-to-intune.md

 > - Microsoft Intune for Education for Student
 > - Microsoft Intune for Education Prepaid Device

-## Step 2 - Migrate policies
+## Step 2 - Evaluate and migrate your existing policies

-After you’ve prepared your licenses and Basic Mobility and Security policies described in [Step 1 - Prepare](#step-1---prepare), you can use the **Migration evaluation** in the [Endpoint Manager admin center](https://endpoint.microsoft.com/#view/Microsoft_Intune_Workflows/MifoPolicyListBlade) to get Intune policy recommendations.
+After you’ve prepared your licenses and Basic Mobility and Security policies described in [Step 1 - Prepare](#step-1---prepare), use the [Endpoint Manager admin center Migration evaluation](https://endpoint.microsoft.com/#view/Microsoft_Intune_Workflows/MifoPolicyListBlade) to get Intune policy recommendations.

 The tool can migrate your existing Basic Mobility and Security device security policies to Intune as [compliance policies](../protect/device-compliance-get-started.md) and [device configuration profiles](../configuration/device-profiles.md).
 It also makes recommendations for which groups they should be assigned.

-These Intune recommendations are designed to replicate the Basic Mobility and Security policies. **You need to review these recommendations** to make sure that they reflect the old policies.
+These Intune recommendations are designed to replicate the Basic Mobility and Security policies. **You need to review these recommendations** to make sure they reflect the old policies.

 To evaluate and migrate policies from Basic Mobility and Security to Intune:

-1. Complete the steps in the [Step 1 - Prepare](#prepare) section (in this article).
+1. Complete the steps in the [Step 1 - Prepare](#step-1---prepare) section (in this article).
 2. Open the [Migration evaluation](https://endpoint.microsoft.com/#blade/Microsoft_Intune_Workflows/MifoPolicyListBlade) > select **Start**.
 It will take a few minutes to complete the evaluation.

     > [!NOTE]